Follow Us:

 • Justify any differences between the proposed device and the predicate device.

-• Comparative study between the proposed device and the predicate device chosen.
+• Comparative study between the proposed device and the predicate device is chosen.

 • Create a template and prepare the document.

-• Comparative study between the proposed device and predicate device chose.
+• Comparative study between the proposed device and the predicate device is chosen.

 Phase 4 – Administrative Documents